renaissance-publishing/renaissance/content/chapters/00-about-the-game.md

 - ... does anyone know of a gender-neutral replacement for words like "craftsman" and "Swordsman" that won't also result in tortured language?
 - I think I'm going to start using a "bold-at-definition, italics-at-reference" style for keywords.
   - I'll need to go back and reformat... a christing lot.
+- For now, we're using the term *Movement Mode*.
+We might change it to *Movement* later.

 ## Contributors